Texas tequila company sues Kendall Jenner - NewsBreak

 AUSTIN ( KXAN ) — Sellers of Austin-based tequila brand Tequila 512 are suing Kendall Jenner’s tequila brand, claiming it rips off 512’s “immediately recognizable” logo and color scheme.

 Jenner launched 818 Tequila in May 2021.
-At the time, Tequila 512, sold by ClipBandits, LLC, was quick to point out the similarities in the brands’ look .Arizona Jewish council sues to end gas chamber executions
+At the time, Tequila 512, sold by ClipBandits, LLC, was quick to point out the similarities in the brands’ look .Orioles to announce Paul McCartney stadium concert at Camden Yards, per Baltimore Sun

 The lawsuit says 512 has been selling its tequila “using a highly distinctive logo and color scheme that has been in place since 2015.”
 The company says it has a federal trademark registration for 512, in addition to a pending application for registration of its trade dress.